BartMassey/grading-tools/README.md

 Use `--help` to see the available options.

+* The `-b` flag, when used in the directory containing all submissions, allows testing all submissions while grabbing a cup of beverage.
+Use with `-l` so that failures are recorded.
+Can recommend.

 * Student-supplied tests are *not* run by default: use the `-T` flag for that.